AntonioND/ucity/docs/map-generation.rst

 Algorithm
 =========

-Located in :code:`map_generate`.
+Located in ``map_generate``.

 This function receives a random seed and an elevation offset which is used to calculate elevation thresholds that are used to determine the elevation levels at which water, fields and forest are found.
 The way it works is explained below.
 Most steps get data from one WRAMX bank and write the result to the other one.
-The names used are :code:`BANK_TEMP1` and :code:`BANK_TEMP2`.
+The names used are ``BANK_TEMP1`` and ``BANK_TEMP2``.

-- :code:`map_initialize`: Initialize all tiles of the map to random variables.
+- ``map_initialize``: Initialize all tiles of the map to random variables.

-- :code:`map_smooth_1_to_2`: Get data from the first temporary bank, smooth it and save it into bank 2.
+- ``map_smooth_1_to_2``: Get data from the first temporary bank, smooth it and save it into bank 2.
 The formula used for each tile is:

-      :code:`R = ( Center + (Left + Right + Up + Down)/4 ) / 2`
+      ``R = ( Center + (Left + Right + Up + Down)/4 ) / 2``

   For tiles in the border of the map, instead of reading from an unexistent tile outside the map, the value of the central tile is used instead.

-- :code:`map_add_circle_all`: Add circles to the map.
-The list of circles added is located in the array :code:`.circle_radius_array` local to :code:`map_add_circle_all`.
-The first circle is added to the map, with a value of :code:`STEP_INCREMENT`.
+- ``map_add_circle_all``: Add circles to the map.
+The list of circles added is located in the array ``.circle_radius_array`` local to ``map_add_circle_all``.
+  The first circle is added to the map, with a value of ``STEP_INCREMENT``.
 The second one is subtracted by that same value.
 The third one is added again, and so on until the end of the list.
 This function works on data on the second bank.

-- :code:`map_normalize`: Calculate average value of the elevations of the map and subtract that value from all tiles.
+- ``map_normalize``: Calculate average value of the elevations of the map and subtract that value from all tiles.
 128 is also added to them, so the average value is actually 128.
 This function works on data on the second bank.

-- :code:`map_smooth_2_to_1` and :code:`map_smooth_1_to_2`.
-Perform to smoothing
+- ``map_smooth_2_to_1`` and ``map_smooth_1_to_2``.
+Perform to smoothing steps,
-  steps, going from bank 2 to bank 1 first and then going back to bank 2.
+  going from bank 2 to bank 1 first and then going back to bank 2.

-- :code:`map_apply_height_threshold`: Using thresholds calculated at the beginning of the functions, convert data in bank 2 to pure water, field and forest tiles.
+- ``map_apply_height_threshold``: Using thresholds calculated at the beginning of the functions, convert data in bank 2 to pure water, field and forest tiles.
 Output is bank 2.

-- :code:`map_tilemap_fix`: This function makes sure that the distribution of tiles results in a valid map that can be represented by the current tileset.
+- ``map_tilemap_fix``: This function makes sure that the distribution of tiles results in a valid map that can be represented by the current tileset.
 This function smooths the edges of the interfaces between different zones.
 This is actually an iterative function that will check if a specific tile can be converted to a valid tileset tile and, if not, it is changed.
 It will loop until the first iteration that doesn't change any tile, which means that all tiles are valid.
 This is first done for water/field interfaces and then for field/forest because by fixing the water/field interface there will be less